ImShyMike/haxmas-day-11/README.md

 The example project for this workshop can be found here: [https://haxmas-day-11.shymike.dev](https://haxmas-day-11.shymike.dev)
 If you have any questions, feel free to ask DM me ([@miggy](https://hackclub.enterprise.slack.com/team/U07VC9705D4)) on Slack!

+### You can folow the guide [on the github repository](https://github.com/ImShyMike/haxmas-day-11) if you want syntax highlighting on the code blocks!

 Have fun!

 | Prizes         |